UtkarshSingh5474/EcoEcho-SolutionChallenge24/SustainTheGlobeApp/Readme.md

 ## How to Use

-To use CAREitable, follow these steps:
+To setup EcoEcho App locally, follow these steps:

 1) Clone the repository to your local machine using git: git clone https://github.com/UtkarshSingh5474/EcoEcho-SolutionChallenge24/tree/main/SustainTheGlobeApp